 Going through these daily rituals may even help relieve feelings of anxiety and depression, as they give us a sense of control and accomplishment which may allow us to take our focus away from other sources of stress.
 Taking a few mindful minutes each day to focus on your beauty routines can be a great way to center yourself and refocus your energy.

 In touching your skin as you enjoy your skincare routine and apply makeup, you can also count on your brain to release oxytocin.
 Once created, oxytocin can affect our emotions, which in turn affects the health of our skin.
 Oxytocin helps us feel calmer, decreasing our stress and anxiety levels.
 Stress management is essential for having healthy skin since many skin issues can be caused by too much stress, such as eczema, psoriasis, rosacea, and acne.
 Oxytocin helps us feel less anxious which can lower the amount of cortisol (the stress hormone) in our bodies.

 Oxytocin helps our skin in an indirect way, but has a big impact nonetheless!
 It speeds up skin healing and strengthens our immune system, which reduces inflammation and inflammation-related skin problems like acne.
 All in all, oxytocin’s physiological effects lead to a healthier, better-looking complexion.

 For Prevention, Restoration, And Refinement, Choose Youthology

 At Youthology Medical, we strive to provide minimally invasive treatments to our clients that meet our clients’ needs and their desired results.
 Depending on your aesthetic goals, Dr. Grobman and our team will create the right treatment plan for your needs.
-If you are interested in rejuvenating your appearance and are near Melville, Island Park, and surrounding communities in New York, call 516-817-6423 to book an appointment.
+If you are interested in rejuvenating your appearance and are near Melville and surrounding communities in New York, call 516-817-6423 to book an appointment.